CoalUnicorn/RustyCalc/iron-canvas/README.md

-   only the masked panes — but `Panes(mask)` here is *candidate* fetch scope, not the repaint verdict: each fetched pane's own fingerprint tree still decides `Skip`, `Rows`, or `Full` independently against what is actually on screen (`docs/rendering-and-damage.md` §1, §3).
+   only the masked panes — but `Panes(mask)` here is *candidate* fetch scope, not the repaint verdict: each fetched pane's own fingerprint tree still decides `Skip`, `Rows`, or `Full` independently against what is actually on screen.
    `FullRebuild` rebuilds all pixels.
 Stable content plus view work can use `DamagedRows` (matching row scope) or `ChangedCells` (pane candidate scope), with the overlay painted in the same committed attempt.
 Content plus